Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 |Loan Amount (over 2 weeks)||Payday loan fee||Credit card fee (23%)||Line of Credit (7% + $5 fee)|

-Can I get a no credit check loan in the Northwest Territories?
+Can I get a no credit check payday loan in the Northwest Territories?

-How can I tell if a lender in the Northwest Territories is legit?
+How can I tell if a payday loan lender in the Northwest Territories is legit?

-It can be very difficult to tell if a payday lender is legit in the Northwest Territories since they aren’t required to follow territorial legislation or licensing requirements.
+Lenders in the Northwest Territories have very few licensing requirements, which means they have very few legally-mandated obligations to protect customers.
 Look for the following signs to make sure you’re working with a reputable business.

-- The lender follows federal payday loans legislation.
-Stay away from lenders who charge more than $60 per $100 loan and look for providers that offer competitive rates and fees in comparison to other payday lenders.
+- The lender follows federal payday loan legislation.
+Stay away from lenders who charge more than $60 in fees per $100 borrowed, and look for providers that offer competitive rates and fees in comparison to other payday lenders.

 - They provide same-language contracts.
 The payday loan agreement should be written in clear, plain language that you understand.
-Ask the lender to explain sections of the agreement that need further clarification.
+Ask the lender to explain sections of the agreement that you might not understand.

 - Your contractual obligations are clear.
 Your payday loan agreement should list all charges, terms and conditions of the loan.

 - The lender doesn’t request access to your bank account.
-You don’t have to supply a direct deposit form or any other information that could give lenders access to your bank account.
+You shouldn’t have to supply a direct deposit form or any other information that could give lenders access to your bank account.

 Watch out for online lenders

 Predatory payday lenders are well-known for operating in poorly regulated provinces and territories.
-If you’re thinking about taking out an online payday loan in the Northwest Territories, make sure that you’re aware of the potential risks:
+If you’re thinking about taking out an online payday loan in the Northwest Territories, make sure that you’re aware of the potential risks.
+Watch out for:

 - Illegally high interest rates or fees.
-If a lender is attempting to charge rates above the $60 per $100 rate, you can rest assured that they aren’t operating above board.
+If a lender is attempting to charge rates higher than $60 per $100 borrowed, you can rest assured that they aren’t operating legally.

 - Identity theft.
 There have been many reports of online lenders selling customer’s personal information to third-parties, leading to identity theft and hacked bank accounts.